LadybugDB/go-ladybug/README.md

 For an example of how to properly set up the environment, you can also refer to our CI configuration file [here](.github/workflows/go.yml).

 ## Contributing
-We welcome contributions to go-lbug.
-By contributing to go-lbug, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+We welcome contributions to go-ladybug.
+By contributing to go-ladybug, you agree that your contributions will be licensed under the [MIT License](LICENSE).
 Please read the [contributing guide](CONTRIBUTING.md) for more information.